 I struggle to find the words to address an issue that is so very personal to me.
-For those who do not know, I was once a homosexual, but through the saving grace of Jesus Christ I am now a new person.
+For those who do not know, I was once gay, but through the saving grace of Jesus Christ I am now a new person.
 I am a recreation of my heavenly Father who showed me my sin, called me to be his child and deposited His righteousness to my account so that I might become like His son, Jesus.
 He freed me from my bondage to sin.
-He gave me a beautiful wife and will soon bless us both with our first child.
+He gave me a beautiful wife and blessed us both with a beautiful little boy (and soon a little girl).
 So, the headlines of late and the posts of Christian friends break my heart and motivate me to speak.
 My goal is to answer three questions: 1) Is Homosexuality wrong?
 2) If so, why? and 3) What should be the response of those who have truly been saved by God’s grace through Jesus?

 Number one – Is homosexuality wrong?
-The answer is, “Yes.”
+The answer is more complex than the question.

 Of course the most explicit statement in all of scripture, arguably, is Paul’s statement to the Romans in chapter one of his epistle, “Claiming to be wise, they became fools and exchanged the glory of the immortal God for images resembling mortal man, birds, four-footed animals, and reptiles.
 Therefore God delivered them over in the cravings of their hearts to sexual impurity, so that their bodies were degraded among themselves…This is why God delivered them over to degrading passions.
 For even their females exchanged natural sexual relations for unnatural ones.
 The males in the same way also left natural relations with females and were inflamed in their lust for one another.
 Males committed shameless acts with males and received in their own persons the appropriate penalty of their error.”

 So let no one be mistaken.
-The bible clearly teaches that homosexuality is wrong.
+The bible clearly teaches that homosexua behavior is wrong.
 And we believe the Bible because it is God’s word.
 And we know it is God’s word because Jesus said so.
 And we believe Jesus, because he claimed to be God in the flesh.
 And He proved this when he rose from the dead and appeared to hundreds of eyewitnesses before rising into heaven.
-But is it enough to say that homosexuality is wrong because the Bible tells me so?
+But is it enough to say that homosexual behavior is wrong because the Bible tells me so?

-Consider three options: 1) If homosexuality is wrong ONLY because God says it’s wrong, then His decision is arbitrary.
+Consider three options: 1) If homosexual behavior is wrong ONLY because God says it’s wrong, then His decision is arbitrary.
 He could just as easily have said that it was ok.
-2) If homosexuality is wrong in and of itself and God merely relays to us what is, the Law is elevated to a place above God which is impossible.
+2) If homosexual behavior is wrong in and of itself and God merely relays to us what already is, then the Law is elevated to a place above God which is impossible.
 By his very nature as God, nothing is higher.
-3) God decrees homosexuality to be wrong, because it violates his very character.
+3) God decrees homosexual behavior to be wrong, because it violates his very character.
 Sin is a violation not of God’s Law per se but a violation of God himself.
 Homosexuality, as a sin, violates the all supreme creator and God of the universe.

 One final consideration must be made at this point.
 In the Bible, God instituted marriage between man and woman to illustrate the relationship He has with His bride, the church.
 The New Testament teaches that Christ is the bridegroom and the church (i.e. Christians) is His bride, and marriage is the purest symbolic portrayal of this relationship.
 Any other relationship, pedophilic, homosexual, beastial, adulterous, etc., is a distortion of this symbol and is therefore sinful by its very nature.